L-u-k-e/Objectify/README.md

   }
 ```

  - `object_` is the property that holds a reference to your object.
-This property will automatically be added to all children of `instance.element`(don't worry you can nest object and everything will still work the way you want it to).
+This property will automatically be added to all children of `instance.element`(don't worry you can nest objects and everything will still work the way you want it to).
  - `element` is an instance vaiable that is added to your object, so you can reference it from within the class.